Introduction

 Problem

-When running "terraform init," you may encounter the following error message:
+When you run the terraform init command, the operation may fail with the following error message:

 Error: Failed to query available provider packages Could not retrieve the list of available versions for provider xxx/xxx: locked provider registry.terraform.io/xxx/xxx x.xx.x does not match configured version constraint ~> x.y.z, >= x.y.z, ~> x.y.z, < x.y.z; must use terraform init -upgrade to allow selection of new versions